Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry: Sensitivity evaluation and comparison with the direct sensing method

-where $\alpha$ is the reflectivity of the background and $\mathcal{T}_{\text{on}}$ and $\mathcal{T}_{\text{off}}$ are the transmittances of the gas plume on- and off-resonance MIR idler wavelengths, and $P_i$ the power of the idler laser.
+where $\alpha$ is the reflectivity of the background taking into account the geometric losses, $\mathcal{T}_{\text{on}}$ and $\mathcal{T}_{\text{off}}$ are the transmittances of the gas plume for on- and off-resonance MIR idler wavelengths and $P_i$ is the power of the idler laser.
 In this case, we will take the background as a Lambertian or partially retroreflecting surface.
 Also, as the methane lines are narrow, we considered the same gain, detector efficiency, angular frequency and stimulating laser (idler) power for the on- and off-resonance frequencies.